 An authentic little fishing village under the smoke of a big city

 At the bottom of Lantau Island, at the far corner, we find the little fishing village of Tai O. A hair raising downhill taxi ride from the big Buddha at 80km an hour drops us at the outskirts of the village.
 I almost wish I had not bothered coming here.
 My first impression is of a worn down village of tired houses and old fishing boats.
 A man is trying to convince us to take a boat tour to see the Chinese pink dolphins.
-Then we start walking the narrow streets of this little village.
+But then we start walking the narrow streets of this little village.
 The further we go the more enthralled I become.
 Tai O truly is Hong Kong of the beaten path.

 Where the fish is fresh and the scales are old

 We walk narrow streets with shops full of life and dried fish.
 Cross a bridge over the river, we watch as a fishing boat full of fresh catch moors at the quay.
 Several customers are ready to buy as they know that you cannot get fish any fresher than this.
 The owner of the boat is negotiating with customers on the quay.
 On the boat, a woman is ready to weigh the fish the customers select.
 No modern technology here.
 She uses an old fashioned scale: two plates connected by a cord, hanging around her neck.
 One plate has a weight, the other one the merchandise.
 We want to stay and watch, but we are not buying anything and hurt business so we are shooed away quickly.

 We get deeper into the village.
 We cross another bridge when we hear a tour guide claim “this is “the spot” for the best picture of the village on stilts”.
 And indeed on the other side of the bridge we see a total different part of the village.
 It’s a unique village of fishermen’s houses built on stilts.

 Life after the 2018 typhoon Mangkhut